awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

   For more information about CloudWatch Logs, see [CloudWatch Metrics and CloudWatch Logs for Lambda Functions](lambda-cloudwatch-metrics-logging.md)\.
 + If your Lambda function code accesses other AWS resources, such as reading an object from an S3 bucket, the execution role needs permission to perform that operation\.

-## Service\-Linked Roles for Lambda@Edge<a name="using-service-linked-roles"></a>
+## Service\-linked roles for Lambda@Edge<a name="using-service-linked-roles"></a>

-Lambda@Edge uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+Lambda@Edge uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to a service\.
 Service\-linked roles are predefined by the service and include all of the permissions that the service requires to call other AWS services on your behalf\.

 Lambda@Edge uses the following IAM service\-linked role:
-+ **AWSServiceRoleForLambdaReplicator**–Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.
++ **AWSServiceRoleForLambdaReplicator** – Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.
-+ **AWSServiceRoleForCloudFrontLogger**–CloudFront uses this role to push log files into your CloudWatch account, to help you to debug Lambda@Edge validation errors\.
++ **AWSServiceRoleForCloudFrontLogger** – CloudFront uses this role to push log files into your CloudWatch account, to help you to debug Lambda@Edge validation errors\.

 When you first add a Lambda@Edge trigger in CloudFront, a role named AWSServiceRoleForLambdaReplicator is automatically created to allow Lambda@Edge to replicate functions to AWS Regions\.
 This role is required for using Lambda@Edge functions\.
 The ARN for the AWSServiceRoleForLambdaReplicator role looks like this: